related-sciences/articat/README.md

     # are configurable (see below)
     fsa.stage(data_path)

-    # Additionally let's provide some description:
+    # Additionally let's provide some description, here we could also
+    # save some extra arbitrary metadata like model metrics, hyperparameters etc.
     fsa.metadata.description = "Answer to the Ultimate Question of Life, the Universe, and Everything"
 ```